0% booking fees. Browse venues →

 Early attrition rate

-Early attrition is when an employee leaves the organisation within a specified initial period, usually in their first year.
-It signals that a company needs to fine-tune its recruitment and onboarding processes as high early attrition can indicate issues in these two practices.
+It signals that a company needs to fine-tune its recruitment and onboarding processes as high early attrition points to issues in these two practices.

 Annual attrition rate

-The annual attrition rate provides a yearly snapshot into your organisation's retention efficacy.
-A high annual attrition rate signifies potential challenges with job satisfaction, work-life balance, or organisational culture.
+A high annual attrition rate indicates challenges with job satisfaction, work-life balance, or organisational culture.

 To calculate annual attrition rate, divide the number of employees that have left within the calendar year by the average number of employees in that year.

 For example, if your organisation started with 1000 employees but ended the calendar year with 900 employees, with 50 of those departures being roles that weren't immediately refilled, you'd base the calculation on 950 employees, as that was the average at the start and the end of the year.
-In this example, the calculation would be 50 / 950 = 5.2% attrition rate.

 Ending the year with more employees